 - Are you tanking your way to 85?
 See the Protection Warrior page for notes.

 - Mists of Pandaria Enchants are much better than Cata. enchants.
+Draenor enchants are better still, but, they’ll only for secondary stats (Crit, etc.) and only for your Neck, Rings, Caps, and Weapons.
 If you’re enchanting your gear then upgrade as soon as possible.

-- Like enchants, Str and AP before all else.
+- Enchants: Str and AP and Crit before all else.
 For any flavor of warrior.